What do you think of public speaking for children?

-The benefits of learning to speak confidently in public at the youngest possible age can pay huge dividends across all areas of our lives as we get older:
+The benefits of learning to speak confidently in public at the youngest possible age can pay huge dividends.
+Lessons in public speaking for children can help young people:

-Public speaking can help us to inspire people and even change the world.
+Over the longer term, public speaking for children can help them to inspire people and even change the world.

-The world really does open up to us when we know how to get our point across and speak with impact.
+The world really does open up to us when we speak with confidence

-I attend a lot of conferences and seminars and each time I do I’m amazed when it comes to the Q&A at the end just how few questions there always are and that it’s always the same people asking the questions.
+I attend a lot of conferences and seminars and each time I do I’m amazed when it comes to the Q&A at the end just how few questions there always are.
+It’s often, always the same people asking the questions.

-Regardless of age, position or experience most people really don’t like speaking in public, even if it’s to ask a burning question.
-Interestingly though, as soon as everyone breaks for coffee or the conference is over you always find that suddenly there are hundreds of questions flying around the room.
+Many people really don’t like speaking in public, even if it’s to ask a burning question.
+Interestingly though, during the coffee break there are often many questions flying around the room.

-It’s not a new phenomenon, in fact, it hasn’t changed in hundreds of years and is unlikely to change much in the future unless and until we add public speaking skills to our school curriculum.
+It’s not a new phenomenon.
+It hasn’t changed in decades and is unlikely to unless we introduce public speaking for children within our schools.

-I’m pretty confident that most people reading this article will recall their own school days when sitting in the classroom the teacher asked a question and very few of us put our hands up to answer it.
+Do you remember your own time at school.
+The teacher asked a question and very few of us put our hands up to answer it.